lzlbadguy/TriPlanner/Casadi_Ipopt_install_instruction.md

 If no errors occur during the above steps, Ipopt is successfully installed.

 ## 2. Installation of Casadi
-The installation and testing of Casadi can refer to this post: [Nonlinear Solver Casadi (C++ Usage Example)](https://blog.csdn.net/qq_45090497/article/details/xxx) (Note: The original post link is for reference only; please use the actual valid link if needed).
-The following is a script copied from the post to complete the installation with one click.
+The installation and testiting of Casadi is a simple process.
+The following script can be used to complete the installation with one click.
 For installing a higher version, the method is similar, or you can refer to the installation instructions in the [Casadi official GitHub repository](https://github.com/casadi/casadi).

 ```bash
 #!/usr/bin/env bash